Premonition, sample chapters 1, 2, 3

 I’m frightened and don’t know what to do.
 I feel this is a premonition of a future event.
 What does your sixth sense tell you?

-The threat of LittleEv’s vision deserved more than a guess at its meaning, and the doubled name confused interpretation even more.
+The threat of LittleEv’s vision deserved more than a guess at its meaning, and the doubled name confused evaluation even more.
 What did it mean?
 There was a time she would immediately understand complex symbols and meanings, but Kate couldn’t dissect the vision any better than the day she first read it.

 Insight will come when least expected.
 Words in your head.